-~ Michigan Merit Curriculum Options Content Areas MMC CTE options Personal Curriculum Options 5 Math Credits 1) Algebra I 2) Geometry 3) Algebra II 4) 4 th Year math 5) Math Integration (Geometry/Algebra II) Math Integration can be met through the following programs: Agriscience Graphics Communications Business Applied Technology Cullnary Arts Automotive Technology Construction Trades Truck & Heavy Equipment Technologies Mechanical Engineering Welding Health Science Cosmetology Early Childhood Algebra II modifications (choose) Successfully earn 1 semester of Algebra II Algebra II Content over 2 years for 2 full credits Successfully earns 1 semester of statistics, functions, and data analysis Successfully earns 1 semester of technical mathematics All students MUST do all Successfully earn 3.5 credits of math (including geometry and algebra) Successfully earn at least 1 math credit during the final 2 years of high school 4 ELA Credits 1) ELA 9 2) ELA 10 3) ELA 11 4) ELA 12 None None 3 Science Credits 1) Biology 2) Physics or Chemistry 3) 3 [TM] Science 1 credit Biology 1 credit Chemistry, Physics, Anatomy, Ag Science or 1 course that covers Chemistry and Physics benchmarks Science 3 rd credit Option 1: 1 credit Computer Science Option 2: Formal CTE Program or Curriculum None 3 Social Studies Credits 1) 10 US History and Geography 2) World History and Geography 3) 1⁄4 credit in Economics 4) Civics None 2 credits completed, including civics 3rd credit may be earned by: • 1 additional credit in: • English • Math • Science • Language other than English OR: • Completion of a formal CTE program This credit must be in addition to the number of those credits otherwise required.
-Health and Physical Education 1) 1 credit in health and physical education OR 2) % credit in health and 3) % credit awarded for participation in extracurricular activities involving physical activity None 1 credit may be earned by: 1 additional credit in: Visual and Performing Arts 1 credit in visual arts, performing arts, or applied arts All CTE programs are considered to be applied arts courses 1 credit may be earned by: 1 additional credit in: On-Line 1 credit in All CTE programs are considered to contain on- line requirements None World Language 1) 1 credit (K-12) that is grade-appropriate in a language other than English 2) 2 nd credit (K-12) that is grade-appropriate in a language other than English OR: Completion of a district-approved CTE program OR: 1 additional credit in visual or performing arts May replace 1 credit by completing a Formal CTE program None
+Content Areas MMC Merit Curriculum Options Personal Curriculum Options 5 Math Credits 1) Algebra I 2) Geometry 3) Algebra II 4) 4 th Year math 5) Math Integration (Geometry/Algebra II) Math Integration can be met through the following programs: Agriscience Graphics Communications Business Applied Technology Culinary Arts Automotive Technology Construction Trades Truck & Heavy Equipment Technologies Mechanical Engineering Welding Health Science Cosmetology Early Childhood Algebra II modifications (choose) Successfully earn 1 semester of Algebra II Algebra II Content over 2 years for 2 full credits Successfully earns 1 semester of statistics, functions, and data analysis Successfully earns 1 semester of technical mathematics All students MUST do all Successfully earn 3.5 credits of math (including geometry and algebra) Successfully earn at least 1 math credit during the final 2 years of high school 4 ELA Credits 1) ELA 9 2) ELA 10 3) ELA 11 4) ELA 12 None None 3 Science Credits 1) Biology 2) Physics or Chemistry 3) 3 rd Science 1 credit Biology 1 credit Chemistry, Physics, Anatomy, Ag Science or 1 course that covers Chemistry and Physics benchmarks Science 3 rd credit Option 1: 1 credit Computer Science Option 2: Formal CTE Program or Curriculum None 3 Social Studies Credits 1) 10 US History and Geography 2) World History and Geography 3) 1⁄2 credit in Economics 4) Civics Nane 2 credits completed, including civics 3rd credit may be earned by: • 1 additional credit in: • English • Math • Science • Language other than English OR: • Completion of a formal CTE program This credit must be in addition to the number of those credits otherwise required.
+Health and Physical Education 1) 1 credit in health and physical education OR 2) % credit in health and 3) % credit awarded for participation in extracurricular activities involving physical activity None 1 credit may be earned by: 1 additional credit in: English Math Science Language other than English OR: Completion of a formal CTE program This credit must be in addition to the numbe of those credits otherwise required. fisual and Performing Arts 1 credit in visual arts, performing arts, or applied arts All CTE programs are considered to be applied arts courses 1 credit may be earned by: 1 additional credit in: 0 English 0 Math 0 Science 0 Language other than English OR: Completion of a formal CTE program This credit must be in addition to the numbe of those credits otherwise required.
+On-Line 1 credit in All CTE programs are considered to contain on- line requirements None World Language 1) 1 credit (K-12) that is grade-appropriate in a language other than English 2) 2" credit (K-12) that is grade-appropriate in a language other than English OR: Completion of a district-approved CTE program OR: 1 additional credit in visual or performing arts May replace 1 credit by completing a Formal CTE program None